Azure/acr/docs/aks-acr-across-tenants.md

-# AKS and ACR in different tenants
+# Set up AKS to pull from ACR in a different AD tenant

 ## Introduction